The King’s Speech: what it means for your rural business

 Water regulations

-The Clean Water Bill signals a major shift in how the water sector is run.
-It will create a single integrated regulator by bringing together the functions of Ofwat, the Environment Agency and Natural England.
-It also introduces stronger oversight and earlier intervention where water companies underperform, alongside a new Water Ombudsman.
+The Clean Water Bill will be the biggest shakeup to water regulation since privatisation.
+It will create a single integrated regulator for water, which CLA members are likely to interact with, by bringing together the functions of Ofwat, the Environment Agency and Natural England.

 The Regulating for Growth Bill